 The Department of Theater and Dance offers courses in each of the major areas of interest.
 Theater offerings include acting, voice, movement, directing, design-technical, and performance as well as courses in literature, history and criticism.
-In all of our courses our goal is to study the best of dramatic literature, as well as all the elements of production.
-We recognize Dance as a global phenomenon and seek to provide opportunities for cross-cultural studies and scholarship.
+In all of our courses our goal is to examine the intersection of critical thought and creative practice.
+Theater is an ever-changing art, and we strive to expose students to its most recent innovations and the cultural currents that influence them.